What are the expectations of the Agency in respect to Night Vision Imaging Systems (NVIS) competences at a DOA holder?

 Can I, as DOA holder, approve a permanent minor repair design as a revision of the same repair dossier which was initially approved as a temporary minor repair solution?

-A permanent minor repair design could be a revision of an initial temporary/life limited minor repair design, provided that the permanent repair would be similar to the temporary repair design.
+A permanent minor repair design could be a revision of an initial temporary/time limited minor repair design, provided that the permanent repair would be similar to the temporary repair design.
 Aspects to be considered are:

 - The classification of the permanent repair design shall not be different from the classification of the temporary repair.